Ryandc20/366-Project/README.md

-# A implementation of Monte Carlo Tree Search to play Hex
+# A implementation of Monte Carlo Tree Search to play Hex for a CMPUT 366

-# Resources / References
+# Project